urban-bot/urban-bot/docs/website/docs/components.md

 ###### required
 `ReactNode`
 ####  path
 > String or regexp which is connected with Route children.
+To get router params use [useRouter](hooks.md#userouter).
 ###### required
 `string` | `RexExp`
 ```jsx